bananana/solid/CONTRIBUTING.md

     . venv/bin/activate
     pip install -r requirement.txt

+You'll need to export OAuth environment variables in order for sicial login to work.
 Edit the `envvars.sh` file and add OAuth ids and secrets.
+Alternatively, you can manually export the variables without storing them in a file.
 The app will work without these variables being set but social login won't work.
-To export the environment variables run the following after starting virtualenv:
+To export the environment variables from a file run the following after starting virtualenv:

     . envvars.sh

+Or export them manually like so:

+    export OAUTH_GOOGLE_ID=your-oauth-google-id
+    export OAUTH_GOOGLE_SECRET=your-oauth-google-secret
+    export OAUTH_TWITTER_ID=your-oauth-twitter-id
+    export OAUTH_TWITTER_SECRET=your-oauth-twitter-secret
+    export OAUTHLIB_INSECURE_TRANSPORT=1
+    export OAUTHLIB_RELAX_TOKEN_SCOPE=1

+The last two variables should only be used for development, **do not use them in production**.

 For now all app management is done through the `app.py` utility.
 To get help: